 - Do not list an instructor of a lecture on related lab/discussion sections, unless the instructor is delivering instruction within those sections.

-- GEs who deliver instruction must be listed as instructors on course sections.
-Instructors who do not deliver instruction in those sections must not be listed as instructors.
+- GE's who deliver instruction must be listed as instructors of record on course sections.
+Instructors who do not deliver instruction in those sections must not be listed as instructors of record.

 - Some departments or programs have been listing the department or program head on all courses in that area.
-Do not list any individual on any course, unless that individual delivers instruction in that course section.
+Do not list any individual on any course as an instructor of record unless that individual delivers instruction in that course section.

-- Professors occasionally ask that their GEs be added as an instructor to a course, so that the GE can enter grades for them.
+- Professors occasionally ask that their GE's be added as an instructor to a course, so that the GE can enter grades for them.
 Under no circumstances should a GE be added as an instructor for this purpose.
-To do so gives that GE access to FERPA protected information, and violates university policy by allowing someone other than the professor of the course to enter grades.
-Professors are required to grade the courses they teach.
+To do so gives that GE access to FERPA protected information, and violates university policy by allowing someone other than the instructor of record to enter grades.
+Instructors of record are required to grade the courses they teach.

-There are currently no available options to evaluate non-teaching instructors or GEs.
-These individuals should NOT be entered into Banner as instructors in a course, and should not be evaluated.
-GEs who mentor, help students outside of class, participate in discussions, or meet with students during office hours are not considered to be delivering course content or assessing students for grades, and should not be added as instructors to a course.
+There are currently no available options to evaluate non-teaching instructors or GE's.
+GE's who mentor, help students outside of class, participate in discussions, or meet with students during office hours are not considered to be delivering course content or assessing students for grades, and should not be added as instructors of record to a course.

 Evaluating Using Alternate Methods

-University policy prohibits instructors, programs, or departments from administering additional, optional, or alternative evaluations of their own, outside of the approved, online system.
+University policy prohibits instructors, programs, or departments from administering additional, optional, or alternative course evaluations or student experience surveys of their own, outside of the approved, online system.
 UO's current system is set up to assure that everyone adheres to university policy and state employment law.
-It is not acceptable to administer evaluations outside of the approved, university system, regardless of whether those evaluations are administered in an alternate online format or as paper evaluations passed out in class.
+It is not acceptable to administer course evaluations or student experience surveys outside of the approved, university system, regardless of whether those evaluations are administered in an alternate online format or passed out in class.
 Because of the related legal issues, violations of this policy must be referred to the Office of the Provost 541-346-3081 for follow-up.